Annemarie Auer: Life

-Annemarie Auer was born in Neumünster and grew up in nearby Kiel on Germany's north coast.
+Auer was born in Neumünster and grew up in nearby Kiel on Germany's north coast.
 After the war her father took part in the 1918 Kiel mutiny.
-She passed her school final exams (Abitur) in 1933, which at least for a man would have been expected to open the way to a university level education.
+She passed her Abitur in 1933, which at least for a man would have been expected to open the way to a university level education.
 Auer embarked on an apprenticeship in the book trade in which she then, till 1943, worked.
 On the day the war broke out, by which time she was working in a Berlin bookshop, she met the Austrian author and translator Eduard Zak whom she subsequently married.

 In 1943 she was conscripted for work in the munitions industry.
 War ended in 1945, leaving the western two thirds of Germany administered as four large military occupation zones.
 The easternmost of these, including the eastern half of Berlin itself, was administered as the Soviet occupation zone: it was in this eastern half of Berlin that Auer and Zak settled and made their life together.
 Directly after the war, however, it was not immediately apparent that the political division of the city implicit in the military divisions would become permanent and that, by the early 1950s, Berliners would no longer be able to move freely between the eastern half of the city and the other sectors.
 Between 1947 and 1948 Auer worked as a radio producer and broadcaster for RIAS, a radio station established and supervised by the US Information Control Division after it had become apparent that Berlin's existing radio station (in the part of the city administered by the Soviets) would be monopolised by Soviet broadcasters.
 In September 1948 Auer was asked to conclude a programme on John Steinbeck's novel, The Grapes of Wrath by pointing out to listeners that the social criticism which features prominently in Steinbeck novels was "possible only in the west".
-Unhappy at being caught up in the politics of the emerging east:west "culture wars", she refused and left her job, transferring to Berliner Rundfunk which was the principal radio station in Berlin's Soviet sector, remaining till 1950.
+Unhappy at being caught up in the politics of the emerging east-west "culture wars", she refused and left her job, transferring to Berliner Rundfunk which was the principal radio station in Berlin's Soviet sector, remaining till 1950.